MeguSmurfy/schrodinger-numerical-eigenvalue/README.md

-# Simulation for Schodinger Equation using Eigenvalue-Eigenfunction Methods
+# Simulation for Schrodinger Equation using Eigenvalue-Eigenfunction Methods

 Author: Dinh-Quan Tran